 Since the Azure File Sync agent runs on a Windows Server machine that connects to the Azure file shares, the effective sync performance depends upon a number of factors in your infrastructure: Windows Server and the underlying disk configuration, network bandwidth between the server and the Azure storage, file size, total dataset size, and the activity on the dataset.
 Since Azure File Sync works on the file level, the performance characteristics of an Azure File Sync-based solution is better measured in the number of objects (files and directories) processed per second.

-Changes made to the Azure file share by using the Azure portal or SMB are not immediately detected and replicated like changes to the server endpoint.
-Azure Files does not yet have change notifications or journaling, so there's no way to automatically initiate a sync session when files are changed.
-On Windows Server, Azure File Sync uses Windows USN journaling to automatically initiate a sync session when files change
+Changes made to the Azure file share by using the Azure portal or SMB aren't immediately detected and replicated like changes to the server endpoint.
+Azure Files doesn't have change notifications or journaling, so there's no way to automatically initiate a sync session when files are changed.
+On Windows Server, Azure File Sync uses Windows USN journaling to automatically initiate a sync session when files change.

 To detect changes to the Azure file share, Azure File Sync has a scheduled job called a change detection job.
 A change detection job enumerates every file in the file share, and then compares it to the sync version for that file.
 When the change detection job determines that files have changed, Azure File Sync initiates a sync session.
 The change detection job is initiated every 24 hours.
 Because the change detection job works by enumerating every file in the Azure file share, change detection takes longer in larger namespaces than in smaller namespaces.
 For large namespaces, it might take longer than once every 24 hours to determine which files have changed.

-Domain joining your storage account to Active Directory is not required to successfully deploy Azure File Sync.
+Domain joining your storage account to Active Directory isn't required to successfully deploy Azure File Sync.
 This is a strictly optional step that allows the Azure file share to enforce on-premises ACLs when users mount the Azure file share directly.

 The Azure File Sync agent communicates with your Storage Sync Service and Azure file share using the Azure File Sync REST protocol and the FileREST protocol, both of which always use HTTPS over port 443.
 SMB is never used to upload or download data between your Windows Server and the Azure file share.
 Because most organizations allow HTTPS traffic over port 443, as a requirement for visiting most websites, special networking configuration is usually not required to deploy Azure File Sync.

-Azure File Sync does not support internet routing.
+Azure File Sync doesn't support internet routing.
 The default network routing option, Microsoft routing, is supported by Azure File Sync.

-Based on your organization's policy or unique regulatory requirements, you may require more restrictive communication with Azure, and therefore Azure File Sync provides several mechanisms for you configure networking.
+Based on your organization's policy or unique regulatory requirements, you might require more restrictive communication with Azure, and therefore Azure File Sync provides several mechanisms for you to configure networking.
 Based on your requirements, you can: